|

 When, in the early-to-mid twentieth century, biologists supplemented

-Darwinian theory with Mendelian genetics, the discovery of DNA, and the role
+Darwinian theory with Mendelian genetics, the discovery of DNA, and an understanding of the role

-of genes in inheritance, the enhanced model became known as the Modern Synthesis.
+that genes play in inheritance, the enhanced model became known as the Modern Synthesis.

 Today the Modern Synthesis itself is being modernized.
 New work in epigenetics,